 What is a trust?

-A trust is a fiduciary arrangement that involves the transfer of property to a third party – known as a trustee – to hold and use assets for the benefit of a beneficiary.
+A trust is a fiduciary arrangement that involves the transfer of property to a third party trustee to hold and use assets for the benefit of a beneficiary.

-Unlike wills, trusts typically avoid probate so the beneficiaries may receive assets more quickly than they would through a will.
+Unlike wills, trusts typically avoid probate, so the beneficiaries may receive assets quicker than they would through a will.

 What is a power of attorney?

-A power of attorney is a written document that grants an individual the authority to manage your affairs – typically in regards to financial or medical matters – as an attorney-in-fact if you are unable to do so.
+A power of attorney is a written document that grants an individual the authority to manage your affairs.
+This document makes the individual granted authority an attorney-in-fact, acting on your behalf if you are unable to do so.
+Typically, this is in regards to financial or medical matters.

-Typically, a power of attorney terminates when its purpose is fulfilled or at your death or incapacity.
+A power of attorney may be terminated when its purpose is fulfilled or at your death or incapacity.
 However, a durable power of attorney remains in effect even if you are incapacitated.